 In most of the issues related to network-connected applications, problems with the router seem the main factor.

-To do this in an organized way, shut down your PC.
+- To do this, shut down your PC.

 11. Check If You are running Steam Beta

 Many people opt for the Steam Beta channel for testing out the upcoming features of the Steam client.
 If you are one of those who have installed the Beta version or have installed it in the past, then opening the Steam might not work.